Table of Contents

 A case study with a solution featuring a grout drying problem

-• They began by removing any excess grout that still needed to get set.
-It involved using a damp sponge to wipe away any grout still soft and malleable.
+- They began by removing any excess grout that still needed to get set.
+It involved using a damp sponge to wipe away any grout that was still soft and malleable.

-• They then ensured that the grout gets not exposed to direct sunlight or other heat sources.
+- They then ensured that the grout was not exposed to direct sunlight or other heat sources.
 It would help to keep the grout from drying too quickly.

-After taking all of these steps, my neighbour could fix their issue with the grout drying too slowly successfully.
+After taking all of these steps, my neighbor could fix their issue with the grout drying too slowly successfully.

 Tips on how to clean the grout, seal, and avoid damaging the grout